-The health codes will look a little different depending on where you’re shopping.
-For example, Walmart puts an "H" at the end of the barcode for each item to indicate that it’s HSA-approved, whereas CVS Pharmacy flags FSA-eligible items on every receipt with an "F."
+The health codes will look slightly different depending on what medical facility or retail store you purchased the item from.
+For example, Walmart puts an "H" at the end of the barcode for each item to indicate that it’s HSA-approved, whereas CVS Pharmacy flags FSA-eligible purchases on every receipt with an "F."

-Do I have to use a health debit card to see these codes on my receipt?
+Do I have to use a health debit card to see the codes on my receipt?

-While only stores that accept health debit cards are required to print these health codes, all customers will see them on their receipt whether or not they made their purchase with a health debit card.
+While only stores that accept health debit cards are required to print these health codes, all customers will see them on their receipts whether or not they used a health debit card for payment.

-In addition, just because something is marked on your receipt as a qualified medical expense, you don’t have to use your HSA, FSA, or HRA to pay for it.
-The code simply shows you which items are eligible, but you’re welcome to pay for them any way you choose.
+In addition, just because something is marked on your receipt as a qualified medical expense doesn’t mean you have to use your HSA, FSA, or HRA to pay for it.
+The code simply shows you which items are eligible, but you’re welcome to use any payment method you choose.

 Paying attention to these health codes is especially important for employees with an HRA.
-That’s because in order to get reimbursed through an HRA, you need to submit a receipt showing that what you’re requesting reimbursement for is a qualified medical expense.
+That’s because to get reimbursed for medical care or health insurance premiums with an HRA, you must submit a receipt showing that your request for reimbursement payment is for an eligible product.

-Having these codes on your receipt is an easy way for both you and your HRA administrator to quickly see that you’ve made a qualifying purchase and will be able to get reimbursed for that item.
-You may even notice a “H” or “F” next to something you didn’t even know was eligible for reimbursement!
+Having these codes on your receipt is an easy way for both you and your HRA plan administrator to quickly see that you’ve made a qualifying health purchase and can get reimbursed for that item.
+You may even notice an “H” or “F” next to something you didn’t know was eligible for reimbursement.

-In addition, if you have a receipt that totals all of your health-related expenses for you, it’s even easier to purchase your regular groceries alongside the items you want to get reimbursed through your HRA, because the codes will divide up the health expenses and the non-health expenses for you.
+Additionally, if you have a receipt that totals all of your medical costs, you can purchase your regular groceries alongside the items you want to get reimbursed through your HRA because the codes will divide the medical costs and the non-health-related costs for you.